Space U Odyssey

 Special Dietary Needs

 kitchenAllergies and special diets are common concerns.
-If a Scout requires a special diet, the parent or adult participant completes a dietary form at least two weeks prior to arrival.
+If a camper requires a special diet, the parent or adult participant completes a dietary form at least two weeks prior to arrival.
 The camp's food service providers are highly experienced in accommodating a wide range of diets; however, not all dietary requirements can be met.

 The following diets can be accommodated: vegetarian, kosher, halal, no pork, no beef, gluten-free, nut-free, soy-free, dairy-free, and lactose intolerant.
 Shellfish is not served at camp.
 The only peanut product served in the dining hall is peanut butter in the extra food bar.
 Not all diets can be accommodated.
 If the camper has a unique request, the details should be entered into the online registration system along with an email, and the food service provider will notify them if the request cannot be met.